 - Assess for thyroid antibodies TPO and Tg, and if that comes back positive consider the recommendations for Hashimoto's autoimmune thyroid above.

 - Assess for iodine deficiency by looking at diet and supplements.
 If there is no iodized salt intake, little to no dairy, little to no seaweed, and minimal seafood, consider iodine supplementation.
 This is best performed in conjunction with a urine iodine concentration test.
+Remember be very careful when considering iodine and thyroid health.

 - Supplement only under the guidance of a skilled functional medicine practitioner and always add selenium together with iodine supplements.
 Never exceed 15mg iodine without a very good reason.